 The Westerly Land Trust was incorporated in 1987 in Rhode Island as a private non-profit conservation corporation.
 The land trust received tax-exempt status in March 1988 by the Internal Revenue Service under Code Section 501(c)3.

-In 1997, Westerly Land Trust had its first successful project with the purchase of more than 50 acres which would become the Avondale Farm Preserve.
+Then in 1998, Westerly Land Trust successfully acquired its first property with the purchase of more than 50 acres which would become the Avondale Farm Preserve.
 It was a complex sales transaction requiring support from many individuals, foundations, and the State of Rhode Island, as well as a mortgage loan.
 The Avondale Farm project generated support from many in the community, earning WLT credibility with state agencies, foundations, and individuals.

-From 1998 to the present, land holdings have grown to 31 properties totaling nearly 1,700 acres, including eight preserves featuring frontage along the Pawcatuck River.
+From 1998 to the present, land holdings have grown to 32 properties totaling over 1,700 acres, including eight preserves featuring frontage along the Pawcatuck River.
+WLT’s largest preserves are its 550-acre Grills Preserve and 482-acre Crandall Family Preserve.
+Crandall Family Preserve encompasses the Town of Westerly’s Crandall water wellhead, thus WLT plays a critical role in protecting the Town’s drinking water supply.
 In addition, the land trust has created a robust suite of programs, including our education initiative working with grades K-8 to provide environmental education opportunities.

 In 2004, the Board of Directors voted to expand the Westerly Land Trust’s mission to include an Urban Initiative, focused on redevelopment and enhancement of culturally significant commercial properties in areas of historic significance to the Town.
 The “smart growth” concept reflects the other side of the coin of land conservation.
 A vibrant downtown offering attractive options to live, dine, and shop reduces development pressure on precious open space.